Allen Frances: Book and statements on Donald Trump

 Frances wrote a 2017 book, titled, Twilight of American Sanity, in which he asserts that Trump himself does not have a mental disease, but rather that the problem lies with the American people for selecting him as U.S. President.
 Frances writes in the book: "Calling Trump crazy allows us to avoid confronting the craziness in our society."
-The Washington Post gave a book review of Twilight of American Sanity and found the arguments by Frances to stray from medical to political in nature.
-The book review by Carlos Lozada in The Washington Post concluded: "America is delusional not just because it elected Trump, but because it doesn't conform to Frances's views on climate change, population growth, technology, privacy, war, economics and guns."
-Publishers Weekly concluded in a book review that Twilight of American Sanity contained factual errors and exaggeration.
-A book review by Kirkus Reviews was positive, calling the work a "cogent analysis".
-Kirkus Reviews concluded its book review: "This welcome and insightful book joins a small shelf of essential titles ... that help explain why and how the Trump presidency happened."
+The Washington Post found the arguments made by Frances in the book stray from medical to political in nature.
+Publishers Weekly said the book contained factual errors and exaggeration.
+Kirkus Reviews said the work "helps explain why and how the Trump presidency happened."

-On August 25, 2019, in an interview on CNN, Frances stated that Trump may wind up being responsible for millions of deaths and may wind up killing more people than Adolf Hitler, Joseph Stalin and Mao Zedong.
-Frances was quoted as saying, "Trump is as destructive a person in this century, as Hitler, Stalin, and Mao were in the last century.
+In August 2019, Frances stated that "Trump is as destructive a person in this century, as Adolf Hitler, Joseph Stalin and Mao Zedong were in the last century.
 He may be responsible for many more million deaths than they were.
 He needs to be contained, but he needs to be contained by attacking his policies, not his person."

-Politifact noted that Frances posted a follow-up to Twitter in which he asserted his comments referred to the potential future impact of climate change.
-Politifact brought forth multiple referenced sources in order to analyze the comments by Frances.
-Politifact reported that according to Timothy Snyder, Yale University history professor in a 2011 calculation, Adolf Hitler killed over eleven million people during the Holocaust.
-Politifact noted that the U.S. Holocaust Memorial Museum estimated about 17 million deaths attributed to Hitler during World War II.
-Politifact cited the book The Souls of China: The Return of Religion After Mao by author Ian Johnson, which found Mao Zedong responsible for approximately 42.5 million fatalities.

-Politifact wrote in their analysis: "Not only does Frances' comparison exaggerate the predicted climate change death toll compared to that of the dictators, he also lays the blame for potential future deaths at Trump's feet alone, which even experts critical of Trump consider wrongheaded."
-Politifact concluded, "We rate the statement Pants on Fire.
+Frances posted a follow-up to Twitter in which he asserted his comments referred to the potential future impact of climate change.
+In their analysis of his comments, Politifact reported that a 2011 calculation by Yale University history professor Timothy Snyder said Hitler killed over 11 million people, and the U.S. Holocaust Memorial Museum estimated about 17 million deaths attributed to Hitler.
+Politifact also cited author Ian Johnson, who found Mao Zedong responsible for approximately 42.5 million fatalities in his book The Souls of China: The Return of Religion After Mao.
+Politifact concluded that: "Not only does Frances' comparison exaggerate the predicted climate change death toll compared to that of the dictators, he also lays the blame for potential future deaths at Trump's feet alone, which even experts critical of Trump consider wrongheaded," and rated his statement as "Pants on Fire".